Codium-ai/pr-agent/docs/REVIEW.md

 - `soc2_ticket_prompt`: The prompt for the SOC2 ticket review.
 Default is: `Does the PR description include a link to ticket in a project management system (e.g., Jira, Asana, Trello, etc.) ?`.
 Edit this field if your compliance requirements are different.
 #### Adding PR labels
 - `enable_review_labels_security`: if set to true, the tool will publish a 'possible security issue' label if it detects a security issue.
 Default is true.
 - `enable_review_labels_effort`: if set to true, the tool will publish a 'Review effort [1-5]: x' label.
-Default is false.
+Default is true.

 ###  Incremental Mode
 Incremental review only considers changes since the last PR-Agent review.
 This can be useful when working on the PR in an iterative manner, and you want to focus on the changes since the last review instead of reviewing the entire PR again.